ciDSproj/dashboard_ecommSales/README.md

 <br/>

+The Dashboard was created using visuals from Sales, Products and Customer reports, which show the most important trends and figures.
+Using the dashboard and the reports, we can monitor results and progress.
+By immediately having the right information available, correct decisions can be made.

 ### Dataset
 The analysis uses the Kaggle [E-commerce Sales](https://www.kaggle.com/datasets/gabrielramos87/an-online-shop-business/data) dataset, a sales transaction data of UK-based e-commerce (online retail) for one year.
 The dataset contains 536350 records and 8 attributes.

 ### Preparation
-I started by importing the company’s sales data into Power BI, then use Power Query Editor to clean and organize fields and do further transformations.
+I imported the company’s sales data into Power BI, then used Power Query Editor to clean and organize fields and do further transformations.

 ### Data Visualization and Analysis
 When creating visualizations for Dashboard, Sales.
 Product and Customer Reports, I looked for answers to the following questions: